Thewafflication/pithos-for-windows/README.md

 See [redist.txt](https://github.com/TingPing/pithos-for-windows/blob/master/windows/redist.txt) for what you need installed, some are required others optional.

-NOTE: The Pithos installer MUST be ran last, Installer requires .net2+ and ran as Admin.
+NOTE: The Pithos installer MUST be ran last.
+At the moment only Pandora One works, will be fixed eventually.

 Notes